iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 \boldsymbol\pi(f([\forall g \in G: \mathbf{M_1}(gx))]) = f(\boldsymbol\pi([\forall g \in G: \mathbf{M_1}(gx))]))
 ```

-for an array permutation operator $\boldsymbol\pi$ and a function $f$ that produces an array weights from an array of
+for an array permutation operator $\boldsymbol\pi$ and a function $f$ that produces an array of weights from an array of
 features.
+In this case, $f$ must be a permutation equivariant function.

-One permutation equivariant transformation that is being successfully applied across modalities is Attention.
-For this
+One permutation equivariant transformation that is being successfully applied across modalities is
+Attention (Bahdanau et al 2014, Vaswani et al 2017, Dosovitskiy et al 2020).
-reason, we attempt to improve results further by utilizing an attention-based framework for computing the weights of
+For this reason, we attempt to improve the results further by utilizing an attention-based framework
-feature sets.
+for computing the weights of feature sets.

-Attention is calculated using the usual formulation of queries $Q$, keys $K$ and values $V$ (insert reference here):
+We hypothesize that allowing the weighting function to access information from all views of the input at once,
+rather than individually, will increase the flexibility of the weighting component.
+However, to stay closer to the original work of *λ-equitune* and simplify the task of the learned component,
+we enforce the output to be a linear combination of the initial feature maps.

+We derive our non-masked single head self-attention from the original formulation of (Vaswani et al 2017):

 ```math
 Attention(Q, K, V) = softmax(\frac{QK^T}{\sqrt{d_k}})V
 ```

 for feature sets $H = [h_0, h_1, \dots, h_{|G|-1}]$ ($h$ because these are hiddens) and arbitrary index $i
-\in [0, |G|-1]$. $h_i$ is a feature set obtained by $\mathbf{M_1}(g_ix)$
+\in [0, |G|-1]$. $h_i$ is a feature set obtained by $\mathbf{M_1}(g_ix)$, the part of the backbone before projection layers.

+We calculate queries and keys with unconstrained MLPs $QNet$ and $KNet$.
+The networks have the same structure between each other, and have to be adapted for the backbone encoder of choice,
+as the dimension of hiddens $h_i$ varies between models.

 ```math
 Q_i = QNet(h_i)